johntiger1/frontend_for_hackers/README.md

 (and demonstrates how one would go about creating a theme for gatsby)

 REALLY, we need to do the following: just cop a template.

+it's less technical and more artistic.
+Perhaps the most technical approach I would touch it with is an "information presentation" objective.